Richard Attree

 Since then, he has published three books: Nobody’s Poodle, a novella narrated by an abandoned dog (included in the Guardian’s Top 50 Readers’ recommended self-published authors); Somebody’s Doodle, a canine cozy mystery (highly commended, and audiobook winner, in the 2020 Page Turner Awards); and Too Close to the Wind, a travel adventure, philosophical thriller, and the world’s first windsurfing novel.

-Early drafts of his current novel, The Rhythm of Time, were long-listed for the Bridport and Yeovil Novel Prizes and chosen as “notable” in the Chapter One Prize.
-His stories have won third prize in the Lorian Hemingway contest and honourable mentions in the Writer’s Digest Annual Writing competition, Cutthroat magazine’s story contest, and the Next Generation Short Story Awards.
+His current novel, The Rhythm of Time, has been long-listed for the Bridport, Yeovil, and Cinnamon Press prizes, chosen as “notable” in the Gutsy Chapter One Prize, and it was a finalist in the 2025 Page Turner Awards.
+His short fiction has won third prize in the Lorian Hemingway contest, with honourable mentions from Writer's Digest and Writers of the Future.